farcego/slimmingDive/README.md

 ## Aknowledgements

-The data contained in the package is provided by the Australian Integrate Marine Observing System ([IMOS](http://imos.org.au/))
+The data contained in the package has been kindly provided by the Animal Tracking Facility of the Australian Integrate Marine Observing System ([IMOS](http://imos.org.au/)) and is freely available at the Australian Ocean Data Network ([AODN](https://portal.aodn.org.au/))